-Upon arrival to a treatment center, the primary goal will be to detoxify your body of stimulants.
-Clearing your mind and body of harmful stimulants will allow you to proceed with full stimulant addiction treatment.
-At first, you may feel that your life without amphetamines will be impossible, but the detox process will begin to allow you to envision a life free of amphetamines.
+When you arrive at a treatment center, the primary goal will be to detoxify your body of stimulants.
+Clearing your mind and body of harmful substances will allow you to proceed with full stimulant addiction treatment.
+At first, you may feel life without amphetamines will be impossible, but the detox process will allow you to begin envisioning a life free of these drugs.

-Once detox begins, you will experience withdrawal symptoms.
+Once detox begins, you’ll experience withdrawal symptoms.
 The severity of the symptoms will depend on the severity of addiction.
-As the stimulants leave the body, brain chemistry begins to change as the brain strives to function without amphetamines.
+As the stimulants leave the body, the brain chemistry begins to change as the brain strives to function without amphetamines.
 As this renormalization process unfolds in the brain and body, withdrawal symptoms can occur, such as:

 - Tremors